Symbolic powers via extension: Resurgence of sum of ideals

 \section{Resurgence of sum of ideals}

-Reviewing the recent research of {resurgence number} of sums of ideals for polynomial rings over fields, our goal is to prove these results for sums of finitely generated {$\kk$-algebras} which are integral domains where $\kk$ is algebraically closed.
-In \cite[Theorem 2.6]{fiberprojective} it has been proved that if $I$ and $J$ are ideals in different polynomial rings then
+First note that in this section, we assume that all rings and algebras are \emph{regular}.
+We summarize current results of \emph{resurgence number} of sums of ideals for polynomial rings over a field, our goal is to prove these results for sums of finitely generated graded {$\kk$-algebras} which are integral domains, where $\kk$ is algebraically closed.
+In \cite[Theorem 2.6]{fiberprojective}, it has been proved that if $I$ and $J$ are ideals in different polynomial rings over a same field, then

 In \cite[Theorem 2.3]{sharpbound}, it has been proved that